-The Cullen family currently housed twenty two vampires, the majority of which fed from humans.
+The Cullen family currently housed twenty-two vampires, the majority of who fed from humans.
 To say Jacob Black was feeling torn in half was putting it mildly.
 It was his duty to kill vampires and preserve human life.
-Yet here he was, standing there, feeling useless, because he couldn't attack them.
+Yet here he was, standing there, feeling useless because he couldn't attack them.
 They were trying to help his Imprinted.
 He appreciated that but that didn't mean that he had to like all of the consequence their mere presence caused.

 Because there were so many vampires in the area more and more of the tribe were being turned.
 Most of them were quite young like Seth and not all of them had parents who knew the truth about their legends.
-Therefore they had no idea that their children possessed the ability of Shifting into a wolf.
+Therefore they had no idea that their children possessed the ability to shift into a wolf form.
 Sam wouldn't relent on his decision to not allow the new pack members to show or even tell their parents the truth.

 The distinctive sound of a car backfiring disrupted the unusual companionable atmosphere that was currently permeating the house – with so many vampires residing in the one house it was quite difficult not to feel claustrophobic no matter how big said house was.
 A sharp knock on the front door was heard as well as someone tapping their foot impatiently.
 Odd as it was, there was no scent to be sniffed at.

 It was Carlisle who reached the door first; if Jasper had been present he would have been curious to sense Carlisle's surprise and happiness.
 It seemed as though he already knew who may be at the door.
 The smile that broke out on his face when the door was swung open only served to confirm his suspicions.